-While the RAV4's overall footprint hasn't changed much compared to the old model, improved packaging means that cargo room is now class leading: behind the rear seats there's 36.4 cubic inches available, two more than before.
-Seventy-three cubes are available with just the front seats upright.
-Unlike the third-gen model, the new crossover doesn't offer a third-row seat - those looking for a seven-passenger crossover will need to step up to the Highlander.
+Due to clever packaging, the RAV4 can lay claim to class-leading cargo room: behind the rear seats there's 36.4 cubic inches of space, and seventy-three cubes are available with just the front seats upright.
+Unlike the previous RAV4, the latest model doesn't offer a third-row seat - those looking for a seven-passenger crossover will need to step up to the Highlander.

-Providing motivation is a carryover 2.5-liter four-cylinder that produces 176 horsepower and 172 lb-ft of torque.
-In place of the previous model's ancient four-speed automatic is a new six-speed unit with an s-mode that blips the throttle during downshifts.
-In the front-wheel-drive RAV4, the box helps improve efficiency by two mpg in the city and three mpg on the highway for totals of 24/31 mpg.
+Providing motivation is a 2.5-liter four-cylinder that produces 176 horsepower and 172 lb-ft of torque.
+Shifting duties are handled by a six-speed with an s-mode that blips the throttle during downshifts and helps the front-wheel-drive RAV4 return 24/31 mpg.

-Rated at 21/27 mpg, the all-wheel-drive model is likewise more economical than before, and it now features the ability to optimize traction by apportioning torque between the front and rear axles.
-Also new is a locking mode that sends more power to the rear wheels to give the crossover extra grip in low-speed situations.
+Opting for all-wheel-drive increases surefootedness but lowers mileage to 21/27 mpg.
+AWD models can optimize traction by apportioning torque between the front and rear axles, while a locking mode sends more power to the rear wheels to give the crossover extra grip in low-speed situations.

 Trim Level Breakdown

-The RAV4 can be had in LE, XLE and Limited trim levels.
+The RAV4 can be had in LE, XLE, SE, Limited, and Platinum trim levels.

-The entry-level LE features A/C, power windows and locks, cruise control, a 6.1-inch touchscreen display, a backup camera, Bluetooth connectivity and 17-inch steel wheels with hubcaps.
+The entry-level LE features A/C, power windows and locks, cruise control, a 6.1-inch touchscreen display with Entune, a backup camera, Bluetooth connectivity and 17-inch steel wheels with hubcaps.

-Options include a 576-watt JBL premium audio system, a navigation system and Toyota's Entune infotainment system.
+Options include a 576-watt JBL premium audio system, a navigation system and an App Suite for Entune.